Deep Photonic Reservoir Computer Based on Frequency Multiplexing with Fully Analog Connection Between Layers: Methods

-Fig.\ \ref{fig:setup} reports the schematic of the experiment.
+Fig.\ \ref{fig:setup} shows the schematic of the experiment.
 All fiber connections and couplers are single-mode and polarization-maintaining.
 We employ two continuous-wave laser sources (CW source 1 and CW source 2) at wavelengths $\lambda_1=1550.2$ nm and $\lambda_2=1555.4$ nm.
-The two laser outputs are modulated by two Mach-Zehnder modulators (MZM 1 and MZM 2).
+The laser outputs are modulated by two Mach-Zehnder modulators (MZM 1 and MZM 2).
 Both MZMs are biased to operate in the negative quadrature point (bias controllers are not shown in Fig.\ \ref{fig:setup}).
-The transfer functions of MZM 1 and MZM 2 define the input nonlinearities of the two RC layers, $\frc{in}$ in Eq.\ \eqref{eq:f_in}.
-MZM 1 is driven by an arbitrary waveform generator (AWG 1) which supplies the input signal $\usig{n}{1}$; MZM 2 can be driven both by a second arbitrary waveform generator (AWG 2) or by the output of a photodiode (PD 2), as described below.
-The two modulated signals are merged together in a 50/50 fiber coupler (C1) and then injected into an Erbium-doped-fiber amplifier (EDFA 1).
-EDFA 1 raises the total power to $9$ dBm, equally distributed between the two signals.
-After the amplification, the two signals are injected in a phase modulator (PM 1).
+The transfer functions of MZM 1 and MZM 2 define the input nonlinearities of the two RC layers, $\frc{in}$ in Eqs.\ (\ref{eq:f_in}, \ref{eq:deepRC0}, \ref{eq:deepRC1}).
+MZM 1 is driven by an arbitrary waveform generator (AWG 1) which supplies the input signal $\usig{n}{1}.$ MZM 2 can be driven by a second arbitrary waveform generator (AWG 2) or the output of another photodiode (PD 2).
+The modulated signals are merged together in a 50/50 fiber coupler (C 1) and then injected into an Erbium-doped-fiber amplifier (EDFA 1).
+EDFA 1 raises the total power to $9$ dBm that is equally distributed between the signals.
+After the amplification, both signals are injected into a phase modulator (PM 1).
 PM 1 is driven by a sinusoidal radio-frequency signal (frequency $\Omega\approx17$ GHz, power P1$\approx30$ dBm).
 The radio-frequency signal is generated by an RF clock (RF source) and amplified by an RF amplifier (RF AMP 1).
-The phase modulation provided by PM 1 generates two frequency combs centered in $\lambda_1$ and $\lambda_2$ (Fig.\ \ref{fig:comb}).
+The phase modulation provided by PM 1 generates two frequency combs centered at $\lambda_1$ and $\lambda_2$ (Fig.\ \ref{fig:comb}).
 The spacing of the comb lines is equal to $\Omega$ and the number of lines depends on P1.
 In our implementation, PM 1 provides approximately $20$ usable comb lines per comb, i.e., $20$ neurons.
-The two combs constitute the input stimuli for the two reservoir networks.
+Both frequency combs constitute the input stimuli for the two reservoir networks.
 The amplitude of each line determines how strongly the input signal is coupled to the particular neuron encoded in that line.
-Hence, the distribution of (complex) amplitudes among the comb lines defines the two vectors of input-to-reservoir weights, $\W{in}{1}$ and $\W{in}{2}$.
-The two frequency combs are injected in a fiber loop through a 30/70 coupler (C2).
+Hence, the distribution of (complex) amplitudes among the comb lines defines two vectors of the input-to-reservoir weights, $\W{in}{1}$ and $\W{in}{2}$.
+Both frequency combs are injected in a fiber loop through a 30/70 coupler (C 2).
 The fiber loop is 15 meters long, corresponding to a roundtrip frequency of approximately $20$ MHz.
-All the input signals are synchronized with the roundtrip time of the loop, in such a way that each timestep of the input signals entirely fills the loop.
+The input signals are synchronized with the roundtrip time of the loop such that each timestep of the input signals entirely fills the loop.
 Hence, the processing frequency of our system is fixed by the cavity length and is approximately $20$ MHz.
 The fiber loop contains a second phase modulator (PM 2) and an optical amplifier (EDFA 2).
-PM 2 is driven by a signal generated by the same RF source but undergoes a different amplification (RF AMP 2), hence it has the same frequency but a different power P2$\approx$20 dBm as the RF signal supplied to PM 1.
-The phase modulation provided by PM 2 creates frequency interference among the lines of the same comb, thus implementing the (complex-weighted) connectivity among the neurons of the same reservoir.
+PM 2 is driven by a signal generated by the same RF source as PM 1, but it undergoes a different amplification (RF AMP 2).
+Hence, it has the same frequency but a different power, P2$\approx$20 dBm.
+The phase modulation provided by PM 2 creates frequency interference among the lines of the same comb, thus implementing the (complex-weighted) connection between the neurons of the same reservoir.
 EDFA 2 compensates for the losses in the loop.
-The transformation of the combs over a roundtrip, including the effects of phase modulation, amplification and dispersion (which acts differently on each comb line/neuron) define the matrices $\W{}{1}$ and $\W{}{2}$.
-The amplitudes of the two combs at each roundtrip ${n}$ provide the states of the two reservoirs $\X{n}{1}$ and $\X{n}{2}$.
+The transformation of the combs over a roundtrip, including the effects of phase modulation, amplification, and dispersion (which acts differently on each comb line/neuron) define the matrices $\W{}{1}$ and $\W{}{2}$.
+The amplitudes of both combs at each roundtrip ${n}$ provide the states of the two reservoirs $\X{n}{1}$ and $\X{n}{2}$.